Alexander the Great: Regency and ascent of Macedon

 As Philip marched south, his opponents blocked him near Chaeronea, Boeotia.
 During the ensuing Battle of Chaeronea, Philip commanded the right wing and Alexander the left, accompanied by a group of Philip's trusted generals.
 According to the ancient sources, the two sides fought bitterly for some time.
 Philip deliberately commanded his troops to retreat, counting on the untested Athenian hoplites to follow, thus breaking their line.
 Alexander was the first to break the Theban lines, followed by Philip's generals.
 Having damaged the enemy's cohesion, Philip ordered his troops to press forward and quickly routed them.
 With the Athenians lost, the Thebans were surrounded.
 Left to fight alone, they were defeated.
+The Battle of Chaeronea marked the end of the political independence of Hellas.

-After the victory at Chaeronea, Philip and Alexander marched unopposed into the Peloponnese, devastating much of Laconia and ejecting the Spartans from various parts of it.
-At Corinth, Philip established a "Hellenic Alliance" (modelled on the old anti-Persian alliance of the Greco-Persian Wars), which included most Greek city-states except Sparta.
-Philip was then named Hegemon (often translated as "Supreme Commander") of this league (known by modern scholars as the League of Corinth), and announced his plans to attack the Persian Empire.
+Following their victory at Chaeronea, Philip and Alexander marched unopposed into the Peloponnese, devastating much of Laconia and ejecting the Spartans from various parts of it.
+At Corinth, Philip established a "Hellenic Alliance" modelled on the old anti-Persian alliance of the Greco-Persian Wars; now known as the League of Corinth.
+The Spartans were invited to join the league but declined to participate.
+The Macedonians were not part of the alliance.
+Philip was appointed leader (hegemon) of the league and announced his plans to attack the Persian Empire.